-Modules were supported by leading development tools like Everything DiSC Workplace profiles, Patrick Lencioni’s The Five Behaviors of a Winning Team, as well as different coaching and change management tools to assure implementation on the job.
+Modules were supported by leading development tools like Everything DiSC Workplace profiles, Patrick Lencioni’s The Five Behaviors of a Winning Team, as well as different coaching and change management tools to ensure implementation on the job.

-Results through client's eyes
+Results through the client's eyes

 "Nothing helps more than a great partner who tries to understand your needs but has a strong backbone to also tell you if the requirements you want to set are not the wisest.
-Our recommendation to all other organizations is to choose the best of the best – this partner might cost more but you as you have limited time, you need to take the maximum out of it."
+Our recommendation to all other organizations is to choose the best of the best – this partner might cost more but as you have limited time, you need to take the maximum out of it."

-"The biggest victory moment of the whole process for us was seeing the “eureka” moments on the screen when, after practicing, someone discovered the impact of a newly learned tool or when we could detect a clear shift in a managers’ mind.
+"The biggest victory moment of the whole process for us was seeing the “eureka” moments on the screen when, after practicing, someone discovered the impact of a newly learned tool or when we could detect a clear shift in a manager’s mind.
 One could not expect better feedback to their work done."